 Tire pyrolysis char

-To determine the effect of temperature, 0.3 g of pyrolysis tire char was added to each 50 mL of 10ppm methylene blue solution with an adjusted temperature of, 30 ℃, 40 ℃, 50 ℃, 60 ℃, 70 ℃ and, 80 ℃.
+To determine the effect of temperature, 0.3 g of pyrolysis tire char was added to each 50 mL of 10ppm methylene blue solution with an adjusted temperature of, 30, 40, 50, 60, 70 and, 80 ℃.
 After a shaking time of 20 minutes in a shaker at 120 rpm, the solutions were filtered using Whatman filter papers (pore size of 11 μm), and finally, the absorbance of the equilibrium solutions was measured using UV/visible spectrophotometer.

 Demineralized tire char